getbubblenow/javicle/README.md

 since the range of operations supported is limited.

 # Concepts
-In JVCL there are two main concepts: assets and operations.
+In JVCL there are a few main concepts: spec files, assets and operations.

+## JVCL Spec Files
+A JVCL spec file is just a regular JSON file that happens to contain a single JSON object, whose properties are `assets` and `operations`.

+When you run `jvcl` on a spec file, JVCL will read the `assets`, then perform the `operations` in order.

 ## Assets
 Assets are the inputs: generally image, audio and video files.
 Assets have a name and a path.

 The path can be a file or a URL.

-Input assets are defined using the `assets` array of a JVCL JSON file.
+Input assets are defined using the `assets` array of a JVCL spec.

 Operations produce one or more assets, as specified in the `creates` property of an operation JSON object.